If lead poisoning has set you back, we'll help you move forward

 Lead poisoning from exposure to lead in the environment or workplace can have long-term health impacts.
 Compensation can support detoxification treatments, ongoing health monitoring, and address any cognitive or physical injury.

 If your life, or the life of a loved one, has been affected by lead poisoning, we can help.
-You can make a hazardous substances compensation claim with the help and support of a specialist solicitor.
+You can make a No Win, No Fee compensation claim with the help and support of a specialist solicitor.

-Occupational exposure is one of the most widespread causes of lead poisoning in adults.
-According to the Health and Safety Executive (HSE) there were 4,534 workers under medical surveillance for work with lead in 2019/20.
+Workplace exposure is one of the most widespread causes of lead poisoning in adults.

 See also: